pranav-joshi-iitgn/Intro_to_Learning_Sciences/Project/FinalAssignment.md

 ### Fair Mark Distribution and Social Accountability

-The course implemented an innovative solution to the negative episodes (related to the practice of teamwork) caused due to the "freeloader problem" common in group projects: rather than assigning identical marks to all team members, the total marks for the project were given to the team, and team members negotiated and justified the distribution of marks to the professor.
+The course implemented a solution to the negative episodes (related to the practice of teamwork) caused due to the "freeloader problem" during evaluation, common in group projects: rather than assigning identical marks to all team members, the total marks for the project were given to the team, and team members negotiated and justified the distribution of marks to the professor.
 Critically, this rule was announced only at the end of the semester; had it been explicit from the start, it would have created unhealthy competition and discouraged team formation.

 ![Examination and Mark-split](OldAS4.png){height=300px}